InspiryThemes/realhomes-docs/docs/currency-switcher.md

 Configure base currency and target currencies.

-> **NOTE:**
+!!! note

-> If you find base currency dropdown empty then simply wait for few minutes and refresh your settings page.
+    If you find base currency dropdown empty then simply wait for few minutes and refresh your settings page.
 As this could be due to the late completion of first time data fetch request from openexchangerates.org.
 In case of any problem reach us on our support site.

 After making all the above settings, Visit your site's front end and you will have a currency switcher in your header.
 As displayed in screen shot below.